Late Francoism: Crisis of the "Burgos Trial"

-Following the commutation of death sentences to thirty years' imprisonment, "ultra" criticisms of the government persisted (according to then Minister Laureano López Rodó, an attempt was made to initiate a form of censure motion against the government in the Cortes via its president Alejandro Rodríguez de Valcárcel, despite the Francoist Cortes lacking such authority and the government being dismissible only by Franco, its appointer).
-At an event organized by the hermandades de excombatientes, the Captain General of Granada, Lieutenant General Fernando Rodrigo Cifuentes, called for combating the "white Freemasonry of the Opus Dei" that "seeks to sow discord among the nation's noblest elements" (he was subsequently removed from his post).
+Despite the commutation, criticism from "ultras" persisted.
+According to Laureano López Rodó, an attempt was even made to promote a form of censure motion against the government through the Cortes president Alejandro Rodríguez de Valcárcel, despite the Cortes lacking such authority.
+At a veterans' gathering, the Captain General of Granada, Fernando Rodrigo Cifuentes, denounced the "white Freemasonry of Opus Dei" for sowing discord; he was later removed from his post.